SamuelCharpentier/cep-bundle-core/README.md

 The htmlFilename is the name of your html file, this option is only used when `isDev` is false.
 This path is relative from the `out` folder.

-### pkg

-Optionally pass in the package.json object yourself, it will load the json from the `package.json` in the `root` folder by default.

 ## CEP Configuration